How to get Open Street Map data into Adobe Illustrator with MAPublisher

 For many areas on Earth, OpenStreetMap is a viable alternative to commercially offered data sources.
 However, it is not always easy to process.
 This blog tutorial explains the steps needed to load OpenStreetMap data into MAPublisher.

 5. Export these layers one by one.
-Right-click and choose "Save as shapefile".
+Right-click and choose "Save As, then ESRI shapefile".

 7. Once within the data is imported successfully, you may now use any of the MAPublisher and Adobe Illustrator tools to style and customize the map in any way you want.